 Make Education More Engaging For a Child

-Every child is born with an unlimited potential.
-It is sad that as adults instead of nurturing this potential we tend to start putting kids into boxes, comparing them with others academically and in the process make education a chore for the child.
+Every child is born with unlimited potential.
+It is sad that as adults instead of nurturing this potential we tend to start putting kids into boxes, comparing them with others academically, and in the process make education a chore for the child.
 What is important is that we acknowledge the fact that each child is unique and that different learning styles work for different individuals.
 If as a parent you are looking for an answer to how to make education more engaging for a child, here is help.

 As opposed to the idea of a single unchanging IQ of an individual, there are actually multiple types of human intelligence, each representing different ways of processing information.
 Providing the child with multiple ways to learn, therefore, increases engagement and learning.
-If your child is having trouble writing, for example, while helping with the writing skills, you could help him or her learn a concept through a song, drawing a picture, and more.
+If your child is having trouble writing, for example, while helping with writing skills, you could help him or her learn a concept through a song, drawing a picture, and more.
 By giving the child a choice, you will make sure that you engage them better and make learning a lot of fun.
 Pro tip- It is important to remember that a child’s multiple intelligence profile isn’t static and can keep shifting over time.
 Exposing the child to different activities works well to allow them to learn and grow.

 2. Value Strengths Instead of Focusing on What kids can’t do

-Ever so often we tend to see what is lacking in the children and label them accordingly.
+Ever so often we tend to see what is lacking in children and label them accordingly.
 Instead of saying that the child is not good at reading, it will work well to build a child’s sense of pride in things that he is good at.
 The message that needs to go to the child is not “You are not good enough and need to be fixed.”
 While there are some basic academic competencies that children need to master, a hyper-focus on weaknesses can lead to negative outcomes.
 On the other hand, a strengths focus can build up children’s confidence and improve their outlook, which will lead to improved outcomes in all areas.

 3. Connect Learning to Real life and Make Education More Engaging